el-tocino/piewall/Readme.md

 The openssh-server package has to be enabled (installed and disabled by default) The keyboard configuration has to be changed to EN_US ("Raspberry Pi Configuration") if you're on a US keyboard. pwomxplayer must be able to play on the pi a video file.
+Strongly recommend ssh keys (passwordless) for ease of use and bad security.

 The piwall configuration (see Dotpiwall file) contains the layout.
 Each screen is considered a "tile".
 Assume we have a 5x3 layout.